hutm/test-dynamo3/examples/llm/benchmarks/README.md

 ## Disaggregated Single Node Benchmarking

+*One H100 80GB x8 node is required for this setup.*

-In the following steps we compare Dynamo disaggregated vLLM single node performance to [native vLLM Aggregated Baseline](#vllm-aggregated-baseline-benchmarking).
+In the following setup we compare Dynamo disaggregated vLLM performance to [native vLLM Aggregated Baseline](#vllm-aggregated-baseline-benchmarking) on a single node.
 These were chosen to optimize for Output Token Throughput (per sec) when both are performing under similar Inter Token Latency (ms).
 For more details on your use case please see the [Performance Tuning Guide](/docs/guides/disagg_perf_tuning.md).

-One H100 80GB x8 node is required for this setup.

 With the Dynamo repository, benchmarking image and model available, and **NATS and ETCD started**, perform the following steps: